varletjs/varlet/packages/varlet-ui/docs/highlight.en-US.md

 ### Intro
-The component library provides the ability to highlight the component syntax for `webstorm` and `vscode`.
-The `Syntax highlight`,`Code completion`,`Documentation popup`, can be obtained through plugins and Settings.
+The component library provides the ability to highlight the component syntax for `webstorm` and `vscode`. the `Syntax highlight`,`Code completion`,`Documentation popup`, can be obtained through plugins and Settings.

 ### Webstorm
 Open the library properties documentation by setting 'editor-> general-> Code Completion->Show the documentation popup in ___ ms'.